b.1968, Toronto, Canada

 The Other Side, Monya Rowe Gallery, St. Augustine, FL

-The Earth is All I Know of Wonder: Contemporary Responses to Hartley, Curated by Jacob Rhodes, Driscoll Babcock: Project Space, New York, NY
+The Earth is All I Know of Wonder: Contemporary Responses to Hartley, curated by Jacob Rhodes, Driscoll Babcock: Project Space, New York

 Swingers/WKND, Tribble Mancenido, Brooklyn, NY

-The Last Brucennial, The Bruce High Quality Foundation, New York, NY
+The Last Brucennial, The Bruce High Quality Foundation, New York

 Fiction/Non-Fiction, Storefront Gallery, Bushwick, NY

-1000 Little Deaths, Bravin Lee Projects, New York, NY.
-Curated by Tom Sanford.
+1000 Little Deaths, curated by Tom Sanford, Bravin Lee Projects, New York

-Hot Fun in the Summertime, Reynolds Gallery, Richmond, Virginia
+Hot Fun in the Summertime, Reynolds Gallery, Richmond, VA

-En Plein Air, Stefan Stux Gallery, New York, NY
+En Plein Air, Stefan Stux Gallery, New York

-Leave it to Beavers, Gallery Diet, Miami, FL
+Leave it to Beavers, curated by Gina Beavers, Gallery Diet, Miami, FL

 Drawn, Storefront Gallery, Bushwick, NY